Why Level 1 Background Checks Can Be a Big Mistake

 A level 1 background check is the most basic kind of background check.
 It is a name-only check and will include only the state and local employment and criminal records, and sometimes the state sex offender registry.

-In other words, it isn’t considered a comprehensive background check type.
+In other words, it isn’t considered a full-scale check.

 Exactly What Does Level 1 Mean on Background Checks?

-Only the State of Florida has actually defined by state statute the term “Level 1” background check.
+Only the State of Florida has actually defined by state statute the term “Level 1” background check.3

 However, the term is used generally by all the states.
 The term Level 1 Background Check refers to a basic background check that checks a person’s name against local and state criminal records, the state’s sex offender registry, and employment records.
 The level 1 background check is an essential one but may be a big mistake and severely lacking in what is actually needed.